Ah, early retirement! Pitch your hammock right now, because you’re not going back to the cubicle like everyone else! That sounds amazing, doesn’t it?

-Many aspiring FIRE walkers (as we’re lovingly called) latch on to the idea of retiring early with glowing fervor because it would be so absolutely nice to kick our feet up and relax a bit before we’re in our 70’s.
+Many aspiring FIRE (Financial Independence–Retire Early) walkers latch on to the idea of retiring early with glowing fervor because it would be so absolutely nice to kick our feet up and relax a bit before we’re in our 70’s.
 For us, we’d like to have our retirement while we’re still young enough to enjoy it!

 Luckily, for the FI community–retirement doesn’t have to evoke the same “going out to pasture” imagery as it does for most of the mainstream.
-But, it also can leave those of us on the path to early retirement feeling a bit uneasy about how to make retirement a meaningful life stage.
+But, it also can leave those of us on the path to early retirement wondering how to make retirement a meaningful life stage.

 Redefining Retirement For FI

 The great thing about approaching retirement from the perspective of FI is that you have the freedom to choose your own adventure.
 If you want to work, you can.
 If you want to volunteer, you can.
+And if you don’t, you don’t.
 Because you have solid financial footing and strong fundamentals to go along with it–you have the freedom to write your own script and define what it means for you.

 Retiring traditionally means a market downturn around the time of your retirement date can be devastating.
 Not only are you entering your golden years without sufficient time to potentially ride out any financial rough water until the market rebounds, if you do need to return to work–you may struggle to find employment.

 For those that retire early and live a financially independent lifestyle, choosing to periodically go back to work is another option to help ride out the inevitable ups and downs of the market.
-If the market does take a dive when you are in early retirement, or if you’re simply feeling unfulfilled, you have an extended timeline to ride it out.
+If the market does take a dive when you are in early retirement you have an extended timeline to ride it out.

 You can return to work part-time, full-time or for a season.
 Again, we see the lines are a bit more blurry between work life and non-work life.

-Traditional employment is the carrot at the end of the stick–you toil for 30-40 years of your life, and you now are taking time to knit, golf, and sleep late simply because you never got to do so during your working career.
-With a FI approach to retirement, you aren’t limited by a traditional narrative.
+With an FI approach to retirement, you aren’t limited by a traditional narrative.
 Retirement isn’t waiting to die, it’s beginning to live–and you have time on your side.

 Early retirement allows you to light a spark of curiosity!
 And the time to learn new skills, try new businesses, and diversify your investments with a bit of elbow grease.
 You can work, build, create, travel, explore; to become a student of life instead of a workhorse.
 Even actually hanging that symbolic hammock, wherever you choose.